 What are the Different Types of Marketing?

-In this digital age, marketing has gone through a severe transition to introduce several new strategies.
 This helps target consumers in different phases of their buying journey along the marketing funnel.
 Some of the prevalent marketing methods include –

 1. Content Marketing

 Content marketing is a crucial tool in the scope of marketing.
 It helps an enterprise target consumers across the spectrum by promoting useful content in search engines and AI searches.
-Mostly such content would contain thorough information about a product or service and help middle of the funnel users to make an informed decision.
+Mostly, such content would contain thorough information about a product or service and help middle-of-the-funnel users to make an informed decision.

 By the way, we, at Das Writing Services, are the content marketing specialists.
 Get in touch to know more!